Biden administration coerced social media giants into possible free speech violations: court

 “It is true that the officials have an interest in engaging with social media companies, including on issues such as misinformation and election interference.
 But the government is not permitted to advance these interests to the extent that it engages in viewpoint suppression,” the judges wrote.

 The appeals court pared down U.S. District Judge Terry Doughty’s July 4 ruling, saying it was "overbroad."
+Doughty said the lawsuit may involve "the most massive attack against free speech in United States' history."

 It also removed also some agencies from the order: the National Institute of Allergy and Infectious Diseases, the Cybersecurity and Infrastructure Agency and the State Department.
 Many of those government officials, the judges ruled, were “permissibly exercising government speech.”